hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 3
 # Connect Device
 Select Devices.
-For this demonstration we will connect a cell phone to edgeimpulse instead of your Arduino ML kit.
+For this demonstration we will connect a cell phone to EdgeImpulse instead of your Arduino ML kit.
 Click "Connect a Device"

 <img src="https://user-images.githubusercontent.com/5605614/190931865-eabede2e-8e10-4117-bf73-c1fe8f2c0d21.png" title="Connect a device" width=400 />